pabloestevezm/FP/README.md

 - Neural nets

-weight * input (to show predictions I want to control what it's going to be more important to consider in the process of )
+weight * input (to show predictions I want to control what it's going to be more important to consider in the process of predicting future value)